puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 ## Puppet Apply

-You can use the Puppet resource declaration syntax with the *puppet apply* tool to make quick changes to resources on the system.
-(Note, though, that while *puppet apply* is great for tests and exploration, it's limited to this kind of one-off change.
-We'll get to the more robust ways to manage resources in later quests.)
+You can use the `puppet apply` tool with the `-e` (`--execute`) flag to execute a bit of Puppet code.
+Though `puppet apply -e` is limited to one-off changes, it's a great tool for tests and exploration.

 {% task 3 %}
 ---